Qu Qingshan: Career in Qinghai

 During the late Cultural Revolution in December 1973, he worked as a sent-down youth in Donggou Township of Guide County in northwest China's Qinghai province.
 He joined the Chinese Communist Party in March 1975.
 After working at Qinghai Native Products Company as league secretary for three years, he was admitted to Shaanxi Normal University, where he majored in history.
 After graduating in 1982, he was dispatched to Qinghai Machine Tool Foundry as an official.
-In April 1984, he was transferred to the Lecturer Group of Theoretical Education for Cadres of CCP Qinghai Provincial Committee, where he successively served as lecturer, deputy head, and head.
+In April 1984, he was transferred to the Lecturer Group of Theoretical Education for Cadres of the Qinghai Provincial Committee of the CCP, where he successively served as lecturer, deputy head, and head.
 In October 1997, he became vice president of Qinghai Academy of Social Sciences, but having held the position for only two years.
 He served as deputy head of the Propaganda Department of CCP Qinghai Provincial Committee in November 1999, and over a year later promoted to the head position.
-In May 2002, he was admitted to member of the standing committee of the CPC Qinghai Provincial Committee, the province's top authority.
+In May 2002, he was admitted to member of the standing committee of the CCP Qinghai Provincial Committee, the province's top authority.